ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 our work on the `experiment` branch.
 We could correct the typo with a new commit in `experiment` but it doesn't fit in very well here - if we decide to discard our experiment then we also lose the correction.
-Instead it makes much more sense to create a correcting commit in `master`:
+Instead it makes much more sense to create a correcting commit in `main`:

 ~~~
-$ git checkout master
+$ git checkout main
 $ # make change to ingredients.md
 $ git add ingredients.md
 $ git commit -m "Corrected typo in ingredients.md"